MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Initialize-Retail-Channels.md

 - Cloud-hosted Commerce channels won't work, unless you turn on POS offline capability.
 - POS devices with offline capability turned on will have reduced functionality.
 - Any e-Commerce clients that depend on Retail Server will be disrupted.
-- Channels that are hosted on Commerce Scale Units (Self-hosted) won't be affected.
+- Channels that are hosted on Commerce Scale Units (self-hosted) won't be affected.
 - Head office functionality is not affected.

 Here is what occurs after initialization is completed: